morinted/plover_theory/compounds/inversion.md

-# Reversal
+# Inversion

-In this lesson, you will learn reversal; another shortening principle that will allow you to write some less common letter orders in one stroke.
+In this lesson, you will learn inversion; another shortening principle that will allow you to write some less common letter orders in one stroke.

 ----

 At the beginning of the text, I told you that steno order was firm and had to be so in order to be consistent.
 Then, I told you that you could "fold in" suffixes like `-G` in order to have a word like "patting" written with `PAGT`.
-Folding-in suffixes is similar to the practice of **reversal**, where we sometimes swap the order of two neighboring sounds in steno order.
+Folding-in suffixes is similar to the practice of **inversion**, where we sometimes swap the order of two neighboring sounds in steno order.

 One common use is for words ending in "r":